elzoughby/Watt-Book/Hardware/EmbeddedHardware/EmbeddedHardware.md

 #### PCB layout and component placing

-Accurate component placing should be made to increase the PCB size to the minimum.
-Also components’ size chosen accurately to pick the smallest size components, so we moved to SMD components rather than through hole components as shown in figures bellow.
+Accurate component placement is made to shrink the PCB size to the minimum.
+Also components’ size chosen accurately to pick the smallest size components, so we moved to SMD components rather than through hole components as shown in figures bellow:

 ![3D Design](img/3D1.png)